Denis1gn/portfolio/Researches and presentations/README.md

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visualization/CAAR.png)

 <p>- As we can see, on average hype reaches peak on the 3rd month.
+It is worth mentioning that too much hype also decreases abnormal returns as hype can be both negative and positive.
 I have compared distribution of CAR (Cumulative abnormal returns) between groups during the peak<p>

 ![alt text](https://github.com/Denis1gn/portfolio/blob/main/Researches%20and%20presentations/unicorns%20visualization/distributions.png)